 - Supporting land use designations in planning documents in accordance with the Planning Act and its Provincial Policy Statement

 A flood plain mapping project of Mississippi Lake and the Mississippi River from the Highway 7 bridge to the Carleton Place Dam was initiated in 2013.
 Mississippi Lake mapping was first completed in 1978 and the prepared mapping represents an update to include additional stream flow and lake level data.
 This project has been initiated in partnership with the Towns of Carleton Place and Mississippi Mills and the Townships of Beckwith and Drummond/North Elmsley.
-The new regulatory mapping was approved by the MVCA Board of Directors at the April 16, 2014 meeting (Resolution #B04/16/14-2).

 View the Final Flood Plain Maps